mvysny/vaadin-on-kotlin/README.md

   The migration is safe on cluster as well as a database lock is obtained.
   Please see [Bootstrap.kt](vok-example-crud/src/main/kotlin/com/github/vok/example/crud/Bootstrap.kt)
   You will need to write the database migration scripts yourself: see [sample migrations](vok-example-crud/src/main/resources/db/migration) for details.
 More details in the [Flyway DB Migration Guide](https://flywaydb.org/documentation/migration/sql)
-* Accessing the database: just create your JPA beans [(example Person)](vok-example-crud/src/main/kotlin/com/github/vok/example/crud/personeditor/Person.kt) and use them in any way you see fit:
+* Accessing the database: just create your pojo beans [(example Person)](vok-example-crud-sql2o/src/main/kotlin/com/github/vok/example/crud/personeditor/Person.kt) and use them in any way you see fit:
   `val allPersons = db { Person.findAll() }`.
 The `db` is just a function defined in [DB.kt](vok-framework/src/main/kotlin/com/github/vok/framework/DB.kt), you can call this from anywhere, be it Vaadin click listener or background thread.
 No injections/beans/EJBs/whatever necessary!
 * Serving the data via REST: add RESTEasy to your project, see [build.gradle](vok-example-crud/build.gradle).
 Then, declare REST Application to bind the REST to a particular URL endpoint, see
   [Bootstrap.kt](vok-example-crud/src/main/kotlin/com/github/vok/example/crud/Bootstrap.kt)